dpoldrugo/dpoldrugo.github.com/_posts/2016-12-29-dimensioning-kafka-consumers.md

 The details of how I have come up with this formula, I will write in another post, I hope ;)

+The general idea of the formula is - if you increase downtime, the speed of the consumer(s) will have to be greater than the speed of the producers.
+To avoid big imbalance of producer/consumer speeds, you can add more retention to the data, and achieve consumer speeds that don't need to be several times bigger than producer speeds.

 Here is an interactive version of the given formula, where you can change the three factors/variables and dimension your Kafka consumers.
 Note that in the interactive version I use minutes instead of seconds for <code>T<sub>Retention</sub></code> and <code>T<sub>Downtime</sub></code>.
 <iframe scrolling="no" src="https://www.geogebra.org/material/iframe/id/VwAswM8G/width/800/height/400/border/888888" width="800px" height="400px" style="border:0px;"> </iframe>